August 7, 2019

 Southwest Airlines is one example of a company that successfully incorporates laughter and fun into its organizational culture.
-Employees at Southwest Airlines are encouraged to have fun and engage passengers in that same spirit, not because they were told to, but because that’s how they do their jobs.
+Employees at Southwest Airlines are encouraged to have fun and engage passengers in the same spirit; not because they were told to, but because that’s how they do their jobs.
 While embodying the company’s values is the primary reason for incorporating laughter into daily interactions, Southwest Airlines has experienced considerable monetary benefits, as well.

-Although creating a culture that revolves around laughter will help create a positive work environment, making even small changes to culture is challenging.
-Though you may not be able to change your organizational culture entirely, taking steps to improve engagement can help mitigate risks of disengagement among your teams.
+Although creating a culture that revolves around laughter will make the work environment more positive, small changes to culture take a big effort.
+Though you may not be able to change your organizational culture entirely, taking steps to improve engagement can help reduce the risks of disengagement.

 After two decades of worldwide employee engagement research, Gallup discovered only one-third of employees are engaged.
-When both leaders and employees struggle to achieve a healthy work/life balance, any additional task can be overwhelming.
-Engagement shouldn’t be thought of as something organizations should do, but, rather, part of your everyday organizational culture.
+When both leaders and employees struggle to achieve a healthy work-life balance, any additional task can feel overwhelming.
+Engagement shouldn’t be thought of as an obligation, but as part of your everyday organizational culture.

-These types of laugher exercises are primarily self-initiated.
-While prolonged self-initiated laughter promotes the same benefits as spontaneous laughter, it originates in the nervous system.
-The nervous system is responsible for the communication between all parts of the body, including the brain.
+These types of laughter exercises are self-initiated.
+Prolonged self-initiated laughter promotes the same benefits as spontaneous laughter, but it originates in the nervous system.
+The nervous system is responsible for communication between all parts of the body — including the brain.
 Self-initiated laughter provides added oxygen, which stimulates higher overall productivity of the system.
 This leads to cognitive skill improvements, such as emotional expression, problem-solving, and communication.

 According to Dr. Charles Schaefer, a psychologist who studied laughter, adults who act happy for one minute per day are likely to be happy.
-Laughter releases positive chemicals that help promote connectivity, and when team members feel connected, they not only work more cohesively but can develop stronger bonds.
-Cohesive teams are more confident in the abilities of their team members and often experience greater happiness than incohesive teams.
-Thus, happiness can be viewed as a key component of long-term job satisfaction, which increases employee engagement, retention, and productivity.
+Laughter releases positive chemicals that help promote connectivity, and when team members feel connected, they not only work more cohesively but they develop stronger bonds.
+Cohesive teams are more confident in each other, and often experience greater happiness than in cohesive teams.

-The answer as to whether laughter is the best medicine is a resounding yes.
+The answer as to whether laughter is the best medicine is a resounding, yes.
 The stress reduction benefits alone may be incentive enough to incorporate laughter into your workplace daily routine, but when added to the benefits of team collaboration, productivity, and creativity, laughter becomes an impactful employee engagement tool.

 Once the guidelines are established, start by integrating one simple laughter initiative.
 Choose an initiative based on the current workplace culture and the methods your team members would benefit most from.
 Laughter exercises that last 10 minutes are more likely to improve engagement surrounding creativity and innovation.
 Shorter exercises, such as a joke, will still help improve engagement involved with cognitive skills.

-Don’t be afraid to be creative and experiment with initiatives your team can relate to!
+Don’t be afraid to be creative and experiment with initiatives your team can relate to.

-Kudos® is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
-Kudos® uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales
+Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
+Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales